wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'because they are only here for their coming of age journey', 'with their advanced technology',
     'and worship a demon in disguise',
   ];
+   gen_data['elfshadowwants'] = [
+    'despair to weild magic again',
+    'are in eternal agony',
+    'long to experience the pleasure of flesh again', 'long to be freed from their torment',
+    'wish to finish the dark ritual that cursed them', 'serve a demon of lust',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>